The Buache Map: A Controversial Map That Shows Antarctica Without Ice

 - Phantom islands on ancient maps dismissed as mirages, myths, or mistakes

 - Ancient Maps spark debate between China and Philippines over South China Sea islands

 - More Evidence that Ancient Romans May Have Made It to Oak Island, Canada

-To produce his maps, Buache is said to have employed “geographic knowledge, scholarly research, the journals of contemporary explorers and missionaries, and direct astronomical observation”.
+To produce his maps, Buache is said to have employed “geographic knowledge, scholarly research, the journals of contemporary explorers and missionaries, and direct astronomical observation.”
 From these, he made a number of deductions.
 One of the deductions made by Buache which turned out to be true, for instance, was the existence of Alaska and the Bering Strait.
 Nevertheless, not all of Buache’s speculations were true.
-One example of this would be the existence of a central Antarctic sea.
+One example of this is the supposed existence of a central Antarctic sea.

 One argument against this interpretation is the fact that nobody knows for sure what the topography of subglacial Antarctica actually looks like.
 At present, there is no way to judge the veracity of the claim that the Buache Map provides an accurate representation of the subglacial Antarctic coastline.
-Additionally, it has also been pointed out that there are numerous differences between the Buache Map and the Piri Re’is Map, another map purported to illustrate the topography of an ice-free Antarctica.
+Additionally, there are numerous differences between the Buache Map and the Piri Re’is Map , another map purported to illustrate the topography of an ice-free Antarctica.

 - Ancient Journeys: What was Travel Like for the Romans?